Moderate Resolution Imaging Spectroradiometer (MODIS)

 False Color: Red = Band 3 (479 nm), Green = Band 6 (1652 nm), Blue = Band 7 (2155 nm)

 This combination is used to map snow and ice.
 Snow and ice are very reflective in the visible part of the spectrum (Band 3), and very absorbent in Bands 6 and 7 (short-wave infrared, or SWIR).
 This band combination is good for distinguishing liquid water from frozen water, for example, clouds over snow, ice cloud versus water cloud; or floods from dense vegetation.
-This band combination is only available for MODIS (Terra) because 70% of the band 6 sensors on the MODIS instrument on the Aqua satellite failed shortly after launch.
+This band combination is only available for MODIS (Terra) because 70% of the band 6 sensors on the MODIS instrument aboard the Aqua satellite failed shortly after launch.
 This layer is similar to the VIIRS Corrected Reflectance Bands M3, I3, M11 layer.

 Applications of MODIS Corrected Reflectance (Bands 3, 6, 7)